 Enjoy a taste of Durham

 After all of this, if you’ve shopped ‘til you’ve dropped, then the Market offers many restorative solutions.
 Head upstairs to the café and watch the world go by, snaffle some traditional sweets, or sample the now-permanent (vegan) delights at Green Guerilla’s stall.
 Whether you’re a fan of more traditional fare, or more adventurous in your culinary tastes, in Durham market you will find all sorts of choice.
 (On my last visit, I found the decision between a Victoria sponge and biscoff brownies too arduous, so I simply bought both.)

 In fact, the traders very often burst out of the marketplace itself!
 The monthly Full Moon Market, advertised via Facebook, is foodie heaven; street-food traders from all over are known to show up, giving you the opportunity to sample the best of the North on your doorstep!
 The Christmas Market similarly hosts an explosion of unique gifts and goodies: don’t start buying your Christmas presents until November 29th this year, because I bet you’ll be able to find them all in one fell swoop as soon as the Christmas Market opens…

 The market makes the experience of shopping pleasurable, rather than punishing: after all, the traders are much better at chatting than self-service machines…Open between Monday to Saturday, from 9 am until 4.30 pm, it’s perfectly timed for filling those awkward hours between lectures.
 By using the Market, you’ll engage with and support the local community, at the same time as experiencing the more unique, the easier, and the cheaper way of shopping – what’s not to love?

-Visit the Durham Indoor Market website for further information and check out other student blogs to hear what else Durham has to offer.
+Visit the Durham Indoor Market website for further information and read other student blogs about what else Durham has to offer.